 There’s not a firm and fast rule that these must happen on a weekend, but Friday & Saturday eves or Sunday afternoons tend to be the most convenient times for all parties involved.
 I’m certainly open to the idea of weeknights for occasions when it makes more sense.

-Once everyone is seated, it’s best to make the necessary house keeping announcements – restroom locale with the jiggle the handle instructions, no talking during the show, cell phone and noise makers silenced, direction of where the CDs & merchandise are located, reminder of the contribution bucket for the artist, ecstatic applause required after every number…etc.
+Once everyone is seated, it’s best to make the necessary house keeping announcements – restroom locale with the jiggle the handle instructions, no talking during the show, cell phone and noise makers silenced, directions to where the CDs & merchandise are located, reminder of the contribution bucket for the artist, ecstatic applause required after every number…etc.

 The end result is that among those 20-50 folks, you will now be their Favorite Friend, and Michael Clem will thank you from the Grammy podium should he ever get the Lifetime Achievement Award.
 You will have delivered an incredibly intimate experience for your circle of peeps in your own living quarters, and you will have helped to keep an aging singer-songwriter’s dream alive just that much longer.